By Kieren Underwood

 Let me first preface this story by letting you know that I enjoyed most of my time at HWAC.
 (The actual classes stand out as the worst parts.)
 Perhaps this seems weird, given I now despise everything the PCG does.
 Yet ignorance is bliss.
 I still had friends, sports, trips, and all the good stuff.
 It just happened to be based on lies.1

 A big picture before I embark on the details: I spent three and a half years at the college, meaning I left one semester before I would have graduated.
 Two and a half of those years I worked as a junior writer for the Philadelphia Trumpet magazine and website.
 I attended “editorial meetings” with the big dog writers and watched exactly how we produced our propaganda.
 After my second year, I went to the Edstone, England campus, living in the huge mansion along with Stephen Flurry’s and Brad Macdonald’s families.
-My also sister attended HWAC, starting 2 years before me.
-And my best friend, who can remain nameless, was eventually the Student Body President (of the 2017-18 class).
+My also sister attended HWAC, starting two years before me.
+And my best friend, who can remain nameless, was eventually the student body president (of the 2017-18 class).

 Freshman and Sophomore Year